dmarinova1/BSP-S6-K8s-Fundamentals/README.md

 ```

 ### 4. Get started with Docker Desktop for Mac
-   a.
-Running our first “Hello World” container
-We are going to run an Alpine Linux container (a lightweight linux distribution) on our system.
+- Running our first “Hello World” container using an Alpine Linux container (a lightweight linux distribution) on our system.
 We run the following in our terminal:
 ```$ docker pull alpine```
 The pull command fetches the alpine image from the Docker registry and saves it in our system.
 We can use the docker images command to see a list of all images on your system.
 ```$ docker images```